 Professionalism Course Information

 SJC Rule 3:16 on Practicing with Professionalism requires a mandatory course on professionalism for new lawyers admitted to the Massachusetts bar, effective September 1, 2013.
-Below view the 2020 Professionalism Course Calendar for course offerings and the list of providers with links to their professionalism course web pages.

 2020 Professionalism Course Calendar